mselim6022/SYSC3010_MohamedSelim/Lab-3/readme.md

 ## [lab3-thingspeak-read.py](https://github.com/mselim6022/SYSC3010_MohamedSelim/blob/main/Lab-3/lab3-thingspeak-read.py)
 This program reads the most recent entry from a ThingSpeak channel and displays them on the Display of a connected SenseHat.
 The details of the channel
 (ReadApiKey, url and channel number) are specified at the beginning of the code.
+The values read are floored for convenience.

 ## [lab3-thingspeak-write.py](https://github.com/mselim6022/SYSC3010_MohamedSelim/blob/main/Lab-3/lab3-thingspeak-write.py)
 This program uses the sensors of a connected SenseHat to determine the Temperature, Humidity and Pressure around it, and proceeds to write this information to a provided